Blockchain Technology: Past, Present and Future

-Following that in the 1970s, there was the inception of electronic mail system along with Ethernet which was created later in that decade.
-In the 1990s, World Wide Web was established with the advent of search engines and first browsers later in that decade.
+Following that in the 1970s, there was the inception of the electronic mail system along with Ethernet which was created later in that decade.
+In the 1990s, the World Wide Web was established with the advent of search engines and first browsers later in that decade.
 Each step in developing internet was of great significance.

 Formerly, Blockchain technology started with the advent of digital currency Bitcoin but now it offers benefits to other industries as well.
 This technology is new so it's likely that there will be more major developments in this field.
 Experts have divided the history of blockchain into three important stages.

 Stage 1: Advent of Bitcoin and Digital Currencies

 Satoshi Nakamoto, a pseudonymous developer of bitcoin had introduced this digital currency.
 This technology makes use of 1 megabyte (MB) blocks of information on bitcoin transactions.
 Here, the blocks are linked together through a complex cryptographic verification process and hence forming a well-established chain of networks.
 This technology is booming and the industrialists are striving hard to make it a part of their business because of the rising competition.